 Most of these information rights relate to shareholders’ meetings.
-These include the right to have access to and to obtain at no cost copies of (i) the text of the convening notices and the revised agenda (if any), (ii) the total number of shares and voting rights, (iii) the documents that will be submitted to the shareholders’ meeting (annual accounts and reports), (iv) a resolution proposal or, where no resolution is proposed to be adopted, a comment from the board of directors for each item on the agenda of the meeting, (v) as the case may be, the resolution proposals filed by shareholders as soon as practicable after the company receives them and (vi) the forms that may be used to vote by proxy and postal voting.
-These documents/data can be accessed on Umicore’s website (www.umicore.com) and, on business days and during normal office hours, at the registered office of Umicore SA/NV, Broekstraat 31 rue du Marais, B-1000 Brussels as from the date of publication of the convening notice.
-In addition, holders of registered shares will receive the above mentioned documentation together with the convening notice for the shareholders’ meeting.
+These include the right to have access to and to obtain at no cost copies of (i) the text of the convening notices and the revised agenda (if any), (ii) the total number of shares and voting rights, (iii) the documents that will be submitted to the shareholders’ meeting (annual accounts and reports), (iv) a resolution proposal or, where no resolution is proposed to be adopted, a comment from the supervisory board for each item on the agenda of the meeting, (v) as the case may be, the resolution proposals filed by shareholders as soon as practicable after the company receives them and (vi) the forms that may be used to vote by proxy and postal voting.
+These documents/data can be accessed on Umicore’s website (www.umicore.com) and, on business days and during normal office hours, at the registered office of Umicore, Broekstraat 31 rue du Marais, B-1000 Brussels as from the date of publication of the convening notice.
+In addition, holders of registered shares will receive the above documentation together with the convening notice for the shareholders’ meeting.

 Each Umicore share (ISIN 0974320526) entitles its holder to one vote at any shareholders’ meeting.

 The voting rights are however suspended with respect to shares: